opensearch-project/documentation-website/_tuning-your-cluster/replication-plugin/getting-started.md

 The `.replication-metadata-store` index is a persistent data store for replication-related metadata and auto-follow rules inside of a cluster.
 It stores the replication metadata of each index getting replicated from the leading cluster to the follower cluster.

-2. The index is created in the follower cluster upon the initiation of the first replication API trigger.
-Any updation/addition in the replication jobs/rules also get updated in the index.
+After the first replication API trigger, the `.replication-metadata-store` index is created inside the follower cluster.
+Any update or addition to replication jobs or rules also get updated in the index.
 This enables the plugin to maintain a comprehensive record of replication status and rules across clusters.

    Note: `.replication-metdata-store` is marked as a hidden index.